-Want to get away from it all and still have the comforts of home?
-That's the goal of millions of Americans who take their vacations in motor homes, also known as recreational vehicles or RVs.
-Before you hit the open road, however, it’s a good idea to check the insurance coverage for your RV.
+Going on the road with an RV is the goal of millions of Americans, both those who take their vacations in motorhomes, also known as recreational vehicles or RVs, or those renting one for the first time.
+Before you hit the open road, however, it’s a good idea to check the insurance coverage for the RV.

 Insurers treat RVs differently than passenger cars or SUVs.
 The cost of RVs and the potential for extensive physical damage in an accident mean the ordinary coverage minimums that apply to passenger cars are too low.
 Additionally, because many RVs are driven by people who aren’t accustomed to the extra size and length, insurers believe there is a greater risk for accidents.

 Many car insurance companies offer RV-specific insurance policies to cover your vehicle, its contents and the perils that are specific to motor homes.

 If you decide to buy a motorhome, you may encounter some of the same issues as if you rented.
 Not all car insurance companies are prepared to insure a motorhome year-round, even if they offer temporary insurance to rent one.